lk-umw-cpsc/motive-java-api/README.md

 rigid body data from OptiTrack Motive version 2.1.1.

-The code in this project was adapted from the PythonClient sample code found in the Motive NatNedSDK.
+The code in this project was adapted from the PythonClient sample code found in the Motive NatNetSDK.
 Some minor reverse engineering was required to determine how to adapt the code to version 2.1.1.